A Murder is Solved and a Man Avoids Death, Thanks to Unusual Deal Brokered by Clinic Professors

 As the hearing date approached, Engle and Bruck hired a specialist in "defense-initiated victim outreach," a relatively new concept in capital defense that involves reaching out to victims' families, opening a line of dialogue, answering their questions and possibly providing them with things the prosecution might not be able to, such as access to the defendant.

-The defense team's specialist, Tammy Krause, developed a relationship with Breeding's mother.
-Over the course of several conversations, it became clear that Breeding's mother wanted specific information about her son’s death that could only come from Andrews.
+Over the course of several conversations with the specialist, it became clear that Breeding's mother wanted specific information about her son’s death that could only come from Andrews.
 Regarding Andrews’ re-sentencing trial, she said that if Andrews was willing to accept responsibility for her son’s murder and that process allowed him to answer her questions, than she was willing to assist the commonwealth with the plea agreement.

 "The acquittal of Josh for the murder of her son was an extremely painful event in her life," Engle said.
 "She felt that there had never been any acknowledgment of her son’s murder and this plea provides for both the legal system and Andrews to recognize his culpability for Breeding’s death."